Aubameyang underlines value as Arsenal win Community Shield - France 24

 Gabon forward Aubameyang has kept Arsenal waiting nervously during protracted talks and he demurred when asked in a post-match interview if he was ready to sign the club's contract offer.

+"We are going to see, today we will just take the trophy and that is it," he said.

-Arteta has remained confident publicly that the 31-year-old will stay, but he must hope his talisman's status is resolved before the Premier League season starts on September 12.
+Arteta has remained confident the 31-year-old will stay and he insisted his talisman's status will be resolved to his satisfaction before the Premier League season starts on September 12.

+"We are close," Arteta said of the contract.
+"He was magnificent in the FA Cup final and again today.

+"I try do my job, which is convince him that he is in the right place, that he has the environment here to produce the moments like he's done today and he's done here three weeks ago.

 For Liverpool, it was the second successive season they have lost the Community Shield on penalties after being beaten by Manchester City last term.